mekline/Gesture-Casemarking/README.md

 * CaseInstructionData.csv contains all trial data from task performed after instructions about marking participants were given
 * GestureCaseMarking.R contains my initial analysis on these datasets

+##packrat/
+packrat package stuffs

 ## Reproducibility notes

+In theory the packratting should get you all the R dependencies, I havent tested this...

 R Studio version: 0.98.1102